Paula Ávila-Guillén

-Paula Avila-Guillen is a Colombian lawyer, specialist in human rights, and sexual and reproductive rights activist in Latin America.
-Currently, she is the Execute Director of the Women's Equality Center.
-At La-WEC, she works and collaborate with Latin-American organizations and leaders who works for the reproductive freedom in the region, designing strategies such as legal defense tactics and communication campaigns.
+Paula Avila-Guillen is a Colombian-American lawyer, specialist in human rights, and sexual and reproductive rights activist in Latin America.
+She is currently the Executive Director of the Women's Equality Center.
+At La-WEC, she collaborates with Latin-American organizations and leaders working for reproductive freedom in the region, designing strategies such as legal defense tactics and communications campaigns.

 Biography

-Paula was born in Bogotá, Colombia.She graduated as a Lawyer from the University of Los Andes and studied a Master's Degree in Law with an emphasis on Human Rights at the American University's Washington College of Law.
-In 2012, she was admitted at the New York State Bar.
+Paula was born in Bogotá, Colombia.
+She graduated as a Lawyer from the University of Los Andes and obtained a Master's Degree in Law with an emphasis on Human Rights at American University Washington College of Law.
+In 2012, she was admitted to the New York State Bar.

 Professional background

 Women's Equality Center, WEC

 As Executive Director of WEC, she leads strategies, campaigns and tactics in search of eliminate the total abortion ban that exist all over Latin-America; allow emergency contraception and support local advocacy for women's rights in this world's region.